sharetribe/sharetribe/README.md

   `fig up`

-1. Set lvh.me to point to docker IP
+1. Set docker.lvh.me to point to docker IP

   Modify your `/etc/hosts` file.
 If you're in Linux, point 127.0.0.1 to docker.lvh.me.
-If you are on OSX (or Windows), point 192.168.33.10 to lvh.me
+If you are on OSX (or Windows), point 192.168.33.10 to docker.lvh.me

 1. All done!
-Open your browser and URL http://lvh.me:3000
+Open your browser and URL http://docker.lvh.me:3000 and create a new marketplace with name `docker`

 ### Advanced settings